 - Companies that carry out only administrative functions in Switzerland and have no commercial activities there may be eligible for domicile company tax status, with benefits including reduced capital tax rates and tax exemptions on income from qualifying activities, such as dividends, capital gains and revaluation gains.
 A modest portion of foreign-sourced income, between 0% and 15%, is subject to tax.

 - There is no withholding tax (WHT) on interest and WHT on dividends is either 0% or 35% for resident companies.
-WHT at the rate of 35% on dividends and 0% or 35% on interest payable to non-resident companies where no tax treaty is in place.
-Where a tax treaty is in place and the non-resident can provide the Certificate of Residence, rates range from 0% to 20% on dividends and 0% to 15% on interest.
+WHT at the rate of 35% on dividends and 0% or 35% on interest is payable by non-resident companies where no tax treaty is in place.
+Where a tax treaty is in place and the non-resident can provide the Certificate of Residence, rates range from 0% to 25% on dividends and 0% to 15% on interest.

 - Switzerland has tax treaties with more than 90 countries and territories.